nickcorso02/currychips/index.markdown

 _Arthur looks around to see if the young woman reacts_.

-[^16]: British slang term used to refer to women in a inappropriate manner
+[^16]: British slang term used to refer to women in an inappropriate manner

 **Photo 6**